 No Indian was ever killed by tobacco before modern cigarette processing became normal.
-Our modern killer-tobacco is not the same tobacco that was smoked by their forefathers around camp fires.
+Our modern killer-tobacco is not the same tobacco that was smoked by our forefathers around camp fires.
 As an interesting aside, there still have been no deaths attributed to marijuana, ever.
 If marijuana were regulated and 'enhanced' by the same chemical industry partners and governmental regulators that manage our cigarettes, foods, and drugs, then marijuana would become cancerous too.
 The pharmaceutical industry would not tolerate safe marijuana any more than it tolerates safe cigarettes.
 Marijuana is actually a greater threat, because it has potent medicinal qualities, and that is why the public must be made to fear it.

 Like our foods and medicines, modern tobacco is 'enhanced' by the chemical industry, and now our foods, medicines, and even tobaccos comprise an unholy trinity of death.
 In modern cigarette smoke, the chemical compounds outnumber the tobacco compounds over 100-to-1.
 Every one of these intentionally added chemicals is toxic and most of them are carcinogenic.
 There is some truth to the belief that most (if not all) tobacco companies are evil, because what they do to their own customers is truly evil.
 None of it is necessary.
 We are frankly baffled by the insanity of it all.
 Cigarettes, like medicines and foods, do not need to be poisoned, but all of them tend to be quite toxic in this era, thanks to adulterations.

 It is getting much worse for smokers in America.
 Since January of 2010, in 49 out of the 50 states, there has been a legal requirement that a much worse poison be added to all cigarettes.
-The new state laws require that cigarette manufacturers poison smokers with something worse than we have seen before, like a state-mandated massacre of smokers.
+The new state laws require that cigarette manufacturers poison smokers with something worse than we have seen before, like a state-mandated genocide against smokers.
 Please have the compassion to help us get the message out, even if you personally despise smoking and smokers.
 It is the right thing to do.

 Cigarettes now must contain ethylene/vinyl acetate copolymer, which is literally carpet glue.
 It is known to cause tumors in mice, but inhalation of its smoke has never been tested on humans.
 The Material Safety Data Sheet for this substance notes that it produces toxic fumes when exposed to fire.
 The new "fire safe" cigarettes are made with 3 layers of paper, which requires triple the glue of past cigarettes.
 They contain what are referred to as "speed bumps" (made from carpet glue) all the way down the shaft.
 These are designed to reduce oxygen flow, so that the cigarette will quickly extinguish if nobody is inhaling it.
 This often puts the cigarette out too early, causing the smoker to re-ignite several times throughout a cigarette.
-It forces the smoker to inhale more deeply and more frequently than they otherwise would, whilst they smoke a considerably more toxic cigarette.
+It forces smokers to inhale more deeply and more frequently than they otherwise would, whilst they smoke a considerably more toxic cigarette.
 We call this deadly by design.

-The Politics of the Tobacco Massacre
+The Genocidal Politics of Tobacco

 If all of this were not damning enough, these "fire safe cigarettes" are not truly fire safe.
 In one final move to alleviate themselves from any sort of liability, the cigarette companies admit on their websites that "no cigarette is fire safe".
-The legislation was supposedly enacted for the purpose of stopping fires, but the very initials that are found on these cigarette packets (FSC) promote a false sense of security that is prone to actually causing more fires.
+The legislation was supposedly enacted for the purpose of stopping fires, but the very initials that are found on these cigarette packets (FSC) promote a false sense of security that is prone to causing more fires.
 Even with the misnomer of increased safety, victims may not necessarily be able to sue manufacturers if the cigarettes cause a fire.
 Even with the existence of their chemical burn accelerators, the corporate lawyers will predictably contend that the addition of carpet glue was a good faith effort to ensure safety, and therefore fires will still be blamed on smokers.